Scott Gordon and Mark Streit didn't have much time to wallow in the Islanders' 4-3 loss to Ottawa last night.

 The Islanders' two Olympians had to hustle to make a 9:45 Vancouver-bound flight out of JFK Airport after the game.

-Gordon, who will be behind the bench as one of Team USA’s assistant coaches and Streit, who will serve as captain for the Swiss team, both expressed their excitement for the upcoming tournament.
+Gordon, who will be behind the bench as one of Team USA's assistant coaches, and Streit, who will serve as captain of the Swiss team, both expressed their excitement about the upcoming tournament.

-“The experience itself is second to none.
-It’s not just the actual competition, but it’s the passion around it,” said Gordon, who played goaltender for the 1992 U.S. Men’s Olympic Hockey team in Albertville, France.
+"The experience itself is second to none.
+It's not just the actual competition, but it's the passion around it," said Gordon, who was a goaltender for the 1992 U.S. team in Albertville, France.

-“From the painted faces, the flags waiving and the USA chants, it’s a different level of enthusiasm from the crowd that, unless you experience it, you don’t know any better.”
+"From the painted faces, the flags waving and the U.S.A. chants, it's a different level of enthusiasm from the crowd that, unless you experience it, you don't know any better."

-Gordon, who backed up Ray LeBlanc, played 17 minutes and gave up two goals in USA’s 6-1 loss to Czechoslovakia 18 years ago.
+Gordon, who backed up Ray LeBlanc, played 17 minutes and gave up two goals in a 6-1 loss to Czechoslovakia 18 years ago.

-Neither Gordon and Streit have had much time to become wrapped up with all the excitement given the importance of the team’s push before the two-week break.
+Neither Gordon nor Streit has had much time to become wrapped up in all the excitement, given the importance of the team's push before the two-week break.

-The Islanders only snapped a seven-game losing streak Tuesday and after splitting two games out of four leading up to the recess, Gordon said he hoped the respite will be helpful to his team when they return.
+After snapping a seven-game losing streak Tuesday, the Isles split two games out of four leading up to the recess.
+Gordon said he hopes the respite will be helpful to his players when they return.

-“Mentally with what the guys had to go through this year with the travel and amount of games in short period of time without a lot of practice time has made it hard and I think everyone will benefit from it.”
+"Mentally, with what the guys had to go through this year, with the travel and amount of games in a short period of time without a lot of practice time, has made it hard,'' he said, "and I think everyone will benefit from it."